 Entity establishment is a traditional global expansion method, but it is not a realistic choice for many firms looking for a more flexible alternative.
 The good news is that entity setup is no longer the only compliant option.

-Companies that want to test foreign markets quickly, with less risk and a lower financial commitment, must partner with an International Professional Employer Organization (International PEO).
+Companies that want to test foreign markets quickly, with less risk and a lower financial commitment, must partner with an Employer of Record.

 1.)
 Smaller Financial Commitment

 Entity establishment is expensive and has many surprise costs along the way.
-International PEO is 60% more cost-effective compared to setting up a foreign subsidiary, and there are no additional costs associated with leaving a market.
+An Employer of Record is 60% more cost-effective compared to setting up a foreign subsidiary, and there are no additional costs associated with leaving a market.

 2.)
 Quicker Setup Time

 On average, it takes up to 4 months or more to establish an entity overseas.
-International PEO enables companies to get up and running in as few as 48 hours, which is ideal for short-term projects with tight deadlines or for time-sensitive global initiatives.
+An Employer of Record enables companies to get up and running in as few as 48 hours, which is ideal for short-term projects with tight deadlines or for time-sensitive global initiatives.

 3.)
 Flexibility to Test New Markets

-Learn More About What International PEO Can Offer Your Business
+Learn More About What an Employer of Record Can Offer Your Business

 While entity establishment is a good option for companies, it is not the only way to compliantly enter foreign markets.
-International PEO offers many benefits for companies looking to test their global expansion ambitions—with less hassle.
+An Employer of Record offers many benefits for companies looking to test their global expansion ambitions—with less hassle.